Student-athletes must meet various University and NCAA eligibility requirements.

 The Department of Athletics Compliance Office manages all team certification of eligibility processes to ensure accuracy.
 The Compliance Office compiles and updates team squad lists in a system called Compliance Assistant, and they use ACS Athletics for compliance tracking.

 When team rosters are finalized and academic eligibility certification is executed (prioritized based on the team’s first date of competition), the Office of the University Registrar confirms certification of initial academic eligibility by reviewing the 48C forms.
 The Registrar’s Office has two designated full-time staff members, NCAA Eligibility Certification Specialists, who manage certification of eligibility for Carolina’s 800 student-athletes.
-They use an internal database called RACES (Registrar’s Athletic Certification and Eligibility System) to document and track NCAA and UNC student-athlete eligibility.
+They use the Athletic Eligibility Page in ConnectCarolina to document and track NCAA and UNC student-athlete eligibility.
 Student-athlete eligibility must be certified prior to the first date of competition.

 11.4.3 Certification of Initial NCAA Academic Eligibility of Transfer Student-Athletes